Jafagervik/sukker/README.md

 - [X] Easy to use!
 - [X] Blazingly fast
 - [X] Linear Algebra module fully functional on f32 and f64
-- [X] Optimized matrix multiplication
+- [X] Optimized matrix multiplication for both sparse and dense matrices
+- [X] Easily able to convert between sparse and dense matrices
 - [X] Serde support
 - [X] Support for all signed numeric datatypes
 - [X] Can be sent over threads